matuzalemmuller/dummy-files-creator/spec/README.md

 ### Linux

-Having Python 3 and PyInstaller installed, you can create the portable version of the app:
+Having ActiveState Tcl, Python 3.7.0 (or later) and PyInstaller, you can create the portable version of the app:

 ```
 pyinstaller --clean --windowed --hidden-import tkinter --onefile tfg_linux.spec